reactioncommerce/reaction-docs/admin/faq.md

 You can find step-by-step instructions for becoming a contributor here: [//blog.reactioncommerce.com/how-to-get-involved-with-reaction-commerce/](http://blog.reactioncommerce.com/how-to-get-involved-with-reaction-commerce/).

-## The Reaction platform is reliant on JavaScript to run.
-Does that have a negative impact on SEO?
+## Reaction is reliant on JavaScript to run.
+Does that negatively impact on SEO?

 [Google now indexes JavaScript when crawling websites](https://googlewebmastercentral.blogspot.com.es/2014/05/understanding-web-pages-better.html).